Jeroen Meeusen

 Paris, France

-At first sight an ordinary binocular microscope by Nachet, but in reality it is a mineralogical microscope.
+At first sight this appears to be an ordinary binocular microscope by Nachet, but in reality it is a mineralogical microscope.
 Signed on the base: "NACHET ET FILS, 17, rue S[ain]t Séverin, Paris" and "GEOL.
 DEPT. U.C.D.
 DUBLIN 23".
 The vertical tube has a slot at its lower end allowing the introduction of an analyser.
 When of no use, the analyser in the vertical tube no longer had to be removed, thanks to the presence of a second inclined tube.
 In addition, the microscope comes with a rotating graduated stage suited for mineralogical research.

 circa 1877